daddydrac/machine-learning-predict-customers-next-purchase/README.md

 * Build a pipeline that it can be reused for numerous prediction problems for customers of many different types of industries

-If building impactful data science pipelines is important to you or your business, please [get in touch](https://www.linkedin.com/in/computer-vision-engineer/).